sghoweri/ascmats.github.io/socketHack.md

 nav_order: 11
 ---

-# Instructions for hacking into the (optional) Bluetooth plug
+# Instructions for hacking into the (optional) Bluetooth socket

-## This is not instructions on how to connect the Bluetooth sockets into Home Assisant.
+## This instructions on how to connect the Bluetooth sockets into Home Assistant, you'll need to look up that information on the [Home Assistant forums](https://community.home-assistant.io/).

 ## This section assumes you're a tech wizard of some level, and that you have the ASC Bluetooth plug (which is optional when you made your purchase).
-If you have a Bluetooth device scanner then you can skip to the bottom to look at the possible commands.
+If you have a Bluetooth device scanner then you can skip to the bottom to look at the possible commands you can send to the socket.

 **- First, plug in your ASC Bluetooth socket.
-Make sure the side LED is flashing blue, as that means it's waiting to pair.**
+Make sure the LED is flashing blue, as that means it's waiting to pair.**

 - If you don't have a Bluetooth scanner, download "nRF Connect" by Nordic Semiconductor for your Windows, Android, or Apple device.
-Use the Scan button at the top to search for the Bluetooth socket.

 <img src="images/BLEhack_1_nrfApp.jpg" width="600">

-- Find the Bluetooth device that starts with "TramTek" and tap connect.
+-  Use the Scan button at the top to search for the Bluetooth socket, and find the Bluetooth device that starts with "TramTek" and tap connect.

 <img src="images/BLEhack_2_scan.jpg" width="600">